What is a charity shop?

 Oxfam were swamped by donations from the public (mostly blankets and clothing) following its appeal for aid to alleviate the post-war situation in Greece.
 The success of this appeal yielded so many donations that it was decided to set up a shop in Oxford to sell a portion of these and to use the profits to further fund aid in Greece.

 How many charity shops are there in the UK and Republic of Ireland?

 Our current estimate is around 11,200 shops in the UK:

-There are over 400 shops in the Republic of Ireland.
+There are more than 400 shops in the Republic of Ireland.
 They are represented by the Irish Charity Shops Association, www.icsa.ie.

 Who works in charity shops?

 Although there has been an increase in the number of paid staff in recent years, the majority of people working in charity shops are volunteers.
-There are over a quarter of a million retail volunteers nationwide, and some shops are run entirely by volunteers.
+There are more than 230,000 retail volunteers nationwide, and some shops are run entirely by volunteers.